JoGist/Google-HashCode-2020/README.md

 # Google HashCode 2020 solution
+Our version of Google HashCode 2020 - Book Scanning as Hush, cod! team.
 Our solution version of Google HashCode 2020 online qualification round - Book Scanning as Hush, cod! team.

 ## Authors